EricDelerue/cornermusic/README.md

 ## This project also includes:

--A typical React project layout structure
+	- A typical React project layout structure
--Babel setup and configuration
+	- Babel setup and configuration
--Webpack setup and configuration
+	- Webpack setup and configuration
--dotenv setup included
+	- dotenv setup included
--SCSS setup and configuration
+	- SCSS setup and configuration
--Redux to manage application state
+	- Redux to manage application state
--React Router to setup navigation
+	- React Router to setup navigation

 ## Primary Components

 The root application component (App), is composed of 3 primary components:

-Header
+	 - Header
 A heading that displays application title "Corner Music"

-Tracks Search Page
+	- Tracks Search Page
 The "landing page" that the application opens on.
 It is used to search for tracks by querying the iTunes API.

-Track Player Page
+	- Track Player Page
 Show a player (backward, play/pause, forward) and a picture and info associated with the track.

 ## Made on/with: